Pair invariant mass to isolate background in the search for the chiral magnetic effect in Au+Au collisions at $\sqrt{s_{_{\rm NN}}}$= 200 GeV: Results and discussions

-The events shown in Fig.~\ref{fig1} are divided into two equal-size groups according to the $q_{2}$ value: event sample A with the 50$\%$ largest $q_{2}$ and event sample B with the 50$\%$ smallest $q_{2}$.
-Figure~\ref{fig2} (a) shows the $m_{\rm inv}$ dependence of the $\Delta\gamma_A$ and $\Delta\gamma_B$ from ESE-selected event samples A and B, respectively, integrated over the 20-50$\%$ centrality range.
-Figure~\ref{fig2} (b) shows the inclusive (no $q_{2}$ restriction, i.e.~the same data as shown in Fig.~\ref{fig1} (b)) $\dg$ compared with $\rm \dg_{A} - \dg_{B}$.
-The systematic uncertainty of the latter is larger than twice that of the former, which is approximately $(\Delta\gamma_A+\Delta\gamma_B)/2$.
+The events shown in Fig.~\ref{fig:mass} are divided into two equal-size groups according to the $q_{2}$ value in each narrow centrality bin: event sample A with the 50$\%$ largest $q_{2}$ and event sample B with the 50$\%$ smallest $q_{2}$, as indicated in Fig.~\ref{fig:q2v2}(a).
+The $q_2$ cut values to separate events are similar among the three centrality bins.
+The $\dg$ values are calculated in the two halves of events for each centrality bin, and then are combined.
+Figure~\ref{fig:q2}(a) shows the $m_{\rm inv}$ dependence of the $\Delta\gamma_{\rm A}$ and $\Delta\gamma_{\rm B}$ from event samples A and B, respectively, integrated over the 20-50$\%$ centrality range.
+Figure~\ref{fig:q2}(b) shows the inclusive (no $q_{2}$ restriction, i.e.~the same data as shown in Fig.~\ref{fig:mass}(b)) $\dg$ compared with $\dg_{\rm A} - \dg_{\rm B}$.
+The systematic uncertainty of the latter is larger than twice that of the former, which is approximately $(\Delta\gamma_{\rm A}+\Delta\gamma_{\rm B})/2$.
 This is due to an anticorrelation between the two event classes as they are selected largely on statistical fluctuations as aforementioned.